jsonmaur/coverup/README.md

 [![Build Status](https://travis-ci.org/jsonmaur/mask.js.svg?branch=master)](https://travis-ci.org/jsonmaur/mask.js)
 [![Coverage Status](https://coveralls.io/repos/github/jsonmaur/mask.js/badge.svg?branch=master)](https://coveralls.io/github/jsonmaur/mask.js?branch=master)

 Obfuscates a string by converting characters to asterisks.
 Works well for masking credit card numbers, API keys, or any other sensitive info you don't want to show in its entirety.
+Works in Node.js and browsers.

 > Note: This library doesn't keep your info secure, it simply prevents users from seeing an entire string on the front-end.
 Please make sure you take the correct precautions when dealing with sensitive info in your backend.